Last update : January 25, 2022

 Internet began evolving a few decades before the Web emerged.
 The Web lives on top of the Internet’s infrastructure.
 To include the Internet network history in the Web timeline, I suggest to use the term of Web 0.5 to designate this epoch.
 A few people have already used Web 0.5 by back-construction from Web 2.0.
 As in software versioning, the number 0.5 indicates that the product has not yet the full features.
 It’s a sort of precursor of the Web.
 There is no doubt that the start of the Internet (network) epoch was on October 29, 1969.
 At this date, Leonard Kleinrock supervised graduate students, among them Vint Cerf, who transferred the first message on ARPANET from the University of California, Los Angeles (UCLA) to the Stanford Research Institute.

 Internet has a pre-history before the first message was transmitted on the Arpanet.
 I call it the Web 0.
 The network epoch took 20 years (1970 – 1989), the Web 1.0 has a duration of 10 years (1990 – 1999).
 The Web 1.5 and Web 2.0 both lasted 5 years (2000 – 2004, 2005 – 2009).
 Taking into account that the web is changing faster and faster and that it’s evolution is exponential, the time period of the Internet pre-history can be set equal to 40 years (1930 -1969).
 This way the Big Bang of the Internet is back-dated to 1930.
 At this time, Vannevar Bush developed the differential analyzer at MIT.
 It was the most powerful computing machine prior to the electronic digital computer.
 Later, Vannevar Bush became one of the pioneers of the Internet.
+The pre-history of the Internet ends in late 1969 when the first computers exchanged messages through the Arpanet.

 Beyond Web 3.0